The Power of Habit by Charles Duhigg | Book Summary

 In the Power of Habit, Charles Duhigg defines habits as follows:

 There are recognizable patterns in individuals, organizations, and societies as a whole.
-Science shows us how habits form and how they change to transform our habits to live more efficient, healthier lives.
+Science and other habit books show us how habits form and change to transform us, making us more efficient and living healthier lives.
 For further reading on habits, check out our summary of Atomic Habits by James Clear.

 Download the PDF Book Summary for The Power of Habit by Charles Duhigg